 I could keep on listing more and more good reasons to use WordPress based on my experience so far – but the ones discussed above will do for now!

 If you’re interested in learning more about WordPress and making money by freelancing while you learn, here’s a beginner-level course I took myself and started my own, WordPress based website business from scratch:

 - The Complete WordPress Website Business Course on Udemy.
 You will learn everything you need to know to start your own website business from scratch.
 I took the course in the first few months when I started learning coding and web development.
 After just a couple more months, I quit my office job and started building my first websites with WordPress for my clients.
 Needless to say, the course paid itself back quicker than I expected – and I’ve never been short of work.

 Of course, WordPress isn’t necessarily the optimal choice for everyone.
 Whenever you use a development framework in general, you’re giving up a portion of the power and control you have over the different aspects of the development process to someone else.
 However, looking at the statistics and the market share of WordPress in web development, this issue obviously isn’t keeping developers from using it.

-Personally, I’ve been using WordPress for just a few months now and I have the feeling the journey has only just begun.
+Personally, I’ve been using WordPress for a few years now and I still feel like the journey has only just begun.
 With its flexibility, efficiency, and sheer power and speed, it will most likely be one of my best companions for web development in the future.

 Please share your thoughts and experience with WordPress in the comments below.
 Also, let me know what are your favorite (or least favorite) aspects of using WordPress for creating and managing websites!
 And, as always, please share the post if you liked it so others can discover it too!